iambalajipaul/Tosca---OTP-Generation/README.md

 Tosca Test Step Example:

 Parameter	Value	ActionMode
-Secret	JBSWY3DPEHPK3PXP	Buffer
+Secret	JBSWY3DPEHPK3PXP	Input
-Algorithm	sha1	Buffer
-Encoding	base32	Buffer

-Output - a 6 digit OTP is stored in the Buffer named 'OTP'
+Output - a 6 digit OTP is stored in the Buffer named 'OTP' //Note - For trial module, you can only see the TOTP in Loginfo.

 Steps to implement:
 1. Copy the files GenerateTOTP.dll and Otp.NET.dll to TBox home folder(Usually C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\TBox)(Note: Tosca should be opened after pasting the files as these files are loaded during opening)